AdvancedModelEngineeringSS21/uml-glsp/TEST_REPORT_BEFORE_PEERS.md

 The following tests were performed on the commit tagged 'peer-review'.

-- [ ] Marks open Points, also mentioned in the known issues parts

 ## Working

 - CONTEXT DIAGRAM (without nesting in other elements):